CollBach94/2143---Object-Oriented-Programming/Assignments/A03/ReadMe.md

 ### Abstraction
 * A problem solving technique where details are grouped up into a single concept.
 Thus this concept can be seen as a single object rather than multiple, with nonessential information being ignored.
 ### Encapsulation
+* A method of hiding information away in a structure.
+Comparable to hiding instance data within a class.
 ### Polymorphism
 * Classically, it means many forms.
 In Computer Science, it's meaning changes depending on who you ask.
 In Object-Oriented Programming, It refers to the ability of having one name (be it variable, function, etc.) taking on many different purposes.
 There are at least 4 different types of polymorphism; Overloading, Overriding, Polymorphic Variable, and Generics.
 ### Overloading